dbsystel/gitlab-ci-python-library/README.md

 * The command `pypeline.print_yaml()` is requred at the end of every pipeline script for synthesizing the Giltab CI pipeline code, but only shown in the first example.
 * The real output of a code snippet may containe more defaults not shown here in the documentation.
 * Before every code example there is a link to a working code snipped as pytest.
+It could be executed with `pytest -s tests/unit/test_readme_<code-snippet>.py`

 ## Create a pipeline with one job